-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 About Tongariro National Park

-How to get to Tongariro National Park?
+How to Get to Tongariro National Park?

 About Tama Lakes Walk

-Details of the Tama Lakes walk
+Details of the Tama Lakes Walk

-There are two paths to reach the lakes:
+Two distinct paths lead to the lakes:

-Hiking statistics of the first path:
+Hiking Statistics of the First Path:

-- Total distance: 18 kilometres return.
+- Total Distance: 18 kilometres return.

-- Total time taken: 6 hours.
+- Total Required: 6 hours.

 - Grade: Medium.